Individual Privacy Accounting via a Renyi Filter: Introduction

 For differential privacy \citep{DMNS06}, this accounting of privacy losses is typically done using composition theorems.
 Importantly, given that statistical analyses often rely on the outputs of previous analyses, and that algorithmic subroutines feed into one another, the composition theorems need to be \emph{adaptive}, namely, allow the choice of which algorithm to run next to depend on the outputs of all previous computations.
 For example, in gradient descent, the computation of the gradient depends on the value of the current iterate, which itself is the output of the previous steps of the algorithm.

-Given the central role that adaptive composition theorems play for differentially private data analysis, they have been investigated in numerous works (e.g.~\cite{dwork2010boosting,kairouz2017composition,dwork2016concentrated,murtagh2016complexity,mironov2017renyi,bun2016concentrated,rogers2016privacy,dong2019gaussian,sommer2019privacy}).
+Given the central role that adaptive composition theorems play in differentially private data analysis, they have been investigated in numerous works (e.g.~\cite{dwork2010boosting,kairouz2017composition,dwork2016concentrated,murtagh2016complexity,mironov2017renyi,bun2016concentrated,rogers2016privacy,dong2019gaussian,sommer2019privacy}).
 While they differ in some aspects, they also share one limitation.
 Namely, all of these theorems reason about the worst-case privacy loss for each constituent algorithm in the composition.
 Here, ``worst-case'' refers to the worst choice of individual in the dataset and worst choice of value for their data.
 This pessimistic accounting implies that every algorithm is summarized via a single privacy parameter, shared among all participants in the analysis.

 In most scenarios, however, different individuals have different effects on each of the algorithms, as measured by differential privacy.
 More precisely, the output of an analysis may have little to no dependence on the presence of some individuals.
 For example, if we wish to report the average income in a neighborhood, removing an individual whose income is close to the average has virtually no impact on the final report after noise addition.
-Similarly, when training a machine learning model via gradient descent, the norm of the gradient of the loss function defined by a data point is often much smaller than the maximum norm (typically determined by a clipping operation).
+Similarly, when training a machine learning model via gradient descent, the norm of the gradient given by a data point is often much smaller than the maximum norm (typically determined by a clipping operation).
 As a result, in many cases no single individual is likely to have the worst-case effect on all the steps of the analysis.
 This means that accounting based on existing composition theorems may be unnecessarily conservative.

 In this work, we present a tighter analysis of privacy loss composition by computing the associated divergences at an individual level.
-In particular, to achieve a pre-specified privacy budget, we keep track of a personalized estimate of the divergence for each individual in the analyzed dataset, and ensure that the respective estimate for all individuals is maintained under the budget throughout the composition.
-Additionally, even when there is no a priori budget on privacy, we design algorithms that provide a valid running upper bound on the privacy loss for each individual in the dataset.
+In particular, to achieve a pre-specified privacy budget, we keep track of a personalized estimate of the privacy loss divergence for each individual in the analyzed dataset, and ensure that the respective estimate is maintained under the budget for all individuals throughout the composition.
+We do so by applying each analysis only to the points that are estimated to have sufficient leftover privacy budget.